 Uncommon

-As the condition is so new, we don't know much yet about its prognosis - we want to help change that!
+As the condition is so new, we still don't know enough about its diversity and prognosis - we want to help change that!
 If your child was diagnosed with an AGO1 or AGO2 mutation anywhere in the world, please participate in the Natural History Study led by Prof. Lessel.

 They are very rare.
-Worldwide, around 85 patients have been diagnosed as of 2023.
-The number is growing and we expect many more individuals will be diagnosed in the coming years.
+Worldwide, 150-200 patients have been diagnosed so far.
+The number is growingand we expect many more individuals will be diagnosed in the coming years.

 Given the recent discovery of the syndrome and the fact that the gene is not included in many gene panels, many patients are likely undiagnosed.
 Scientists predicted that as many as 11 in 100´000 children may be affected, based on the gene length & sequence, and because a mutation in one copy of the gene is enough.
 It is possible, however, that some of these children are never born.
 Still, this means that there could be many undiagnosed children!